Iridar/WOTCMoreSparkWeapons/WOTCMoreSparkWeapons/ReadMe.txt

 More info at: https://www.patreon.com/Iridar

-/*
-Credits:

-*/

-Adds new weapons and tools for SPARKs and MEC Troopers.
-- Ordnance Launcher - secondary weapon, can be used to launch grenades and rockets, adds grenade-only slots to carry ammunition.
-Can be used to fire the [b]Bombard[/b] ability.
-- Kinetic Strike Module - secondary weapon, boosts melee damage from Strike ability, if learned.
-Adds its own Kinestic Strike ability that can be used to target an adjacent tile.
-Has special death animations for a few enemies.
-- New Heavy Weapon - Kiruka Autogun - works more or less like a normal automatic weapon, but with infinite ammo.
-Can deal Headshots to Lost.
-Generally meant as a sort of a sidearm.
-Can be used by regular soldiers as well.
-- BIT is now optional.
-It is required for hacking and repair.
-If you unequip the BIT, you lose the Heavy Weapon slot.
-BIT's bonus to hacking is boosted to be slightly below Specialists', and BIT now provides Active Camo ability, that (for now) works like Phantom.
-- New inventory slot for SPARKs and MECs - Auxiliary Weapon.
-Can be used to house a Heavy Weapon (fired from the SPARK's arm, regardless if you have a BIT or not), to carry an extra grenade/rocket with Ordnance Launcher equipped, to carry a SPARK Launcher from SPARK Launchers Redux mod, or to carry one of the two new tools:
--- Restorative Mist - heals organics around the SPARK.
-If BIT is equipped, heals organics in a targeted area at range.
--- EM Pulse - temporarily shuts down robotic enemies around the SPARK.
-If BIT is equipped, applies same effects in a targeted area.
-SPARK itself is not affected, but other allied robotics are.

 [WOTC] Iridar's SPARK Arsenal
 Adds new weapons and tools for SPARKs and [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1452700934]MEC Troopers[/url][/b], a new Inventory Slot, and makes some changes to BITs.